liuhantang/DeepFacade/README.md

 Look into `main.py` for how to run the code.

-This code is presented as is, the authors don't have time to maintain it anymore.
+This code was tested in pytorch 0.4.1 and is somewhat obselete.
+Now it is presented as is, the authors don't have time to maintain it anymore.